 We aim to make sure that all businesses including SMEs (Small and Medium Enterprises), charities and voluntary organisations can successfully compete for their contract opportunities.

-- only going to full tender where contracts are £100,000 or above in total value
+- only going to full tender where the total value of the contract matches or exceeds the EU threshold

-- ensuring that all live contracts worth over £25,000 in total value are published, so suppliers can see where sub-contracting opportunities are available
+- ensuring that awarded contracts worth over £5,000 in total value are published on our contract register, so suppliers can see where sub-contracting opportunities are available

 We have also delivered procurement awareness sessions on EU Procurement rules and the council's own processes to members of the local

 Chamber of Commerce.
 The FSB has also recently endorsed one of the Council's procurement templates.

 The document below constitutes the council's standard terms and conditions of purchase.

 These terms and conditions apply to all Purchase Orders (PO) raised by the council for a total value below £25,000.

 We want to pay you promptly within agreed payment terms.
 The document below gives you details on how to ensure that we do.